leosperry/ha-kafka-net/README.md

 * [Automation builder](https://github.com/leosperry/ha-kafka-net/wiki/Automation-Registry#iautomationbuilder-interface) with fluent syntax for quickly creating automations.
 * Full unit testability and componet level testing with [Test Harness](https://github.com/leosperry/ha-kafka-net/wiki/Automated-Testing)
 * MIT license

+## What others have said:
+> All in all, I'm really happy HaKafkaNet is a thing!
+It's a really ergonomic way of writing automations that make sense.

+>   I converted the automations for 3 rooms from Home Assistant automations to C#, and those works good!
+So I'm really satisfied with the project.

 ### Dashboard
 ![Image of dashboard](https://raw.githubusercontent.com/leosperry/ha-kafka-net/main/images/UI%20Examples/Dashboard-V5_5.PNG)